 - Product recalls

-Recommendations on how to deal with the cost of poor quality (COPQ)
+Recommendations on how to deal with the quality costing or cost of poor quality (COPQ)

 Phillip Crosby Analogy.